-The 5,000,000 earnout shares are excluded from basic and diluted net loss per share as such shares are contingently issuable until the Company exceeds certain milestone thresholds that have not been achieved.
-As of June 30, 2024, the Company is currently evaluating the earnout shares to determine if the first operating performance milestone has been met.
+The 3,750,000 remaining unvested earnout shares as of September 30, 2024 are excluded from basic and diluted net loss per share as such shares are contingently issuable until the Company exceeds certain milestone thresholds that have not been achieved.
+The 1,250,000 vested earnout shares are included in the diluted earnings per share calculation for the three-month period ended September 30, 2024 and will be issued to applicable personnel in early January 2025.

-As a result of the merger, the weighted-average number of shares of Common Stock used in the calculation of net income (loss) per share have been retroactively converted by applying the conversion ratio.
+As a result of the merger, the weighted-average number of shares of common stock used in the calculation of net income (loss) per share have been retroactively converted by applying the conversion ratio.